zihuahu/ccr-examples/README.md

 This repository contains examples for use on [UB CCR's](https://buffalo.edu/ccr) high performance computing clusters.
 These should be used in conjuction with [CCR's documentation](https://docs.ccr.buffalo.edu) - where the concepts and policies for using CCR's systems are explained.
 As a supplement to the documentation, there are recorded workshops on a variety of topics available on [CCR's YouTube channel](https://youtube.com/@ubccr) which are accessible to all users, and an [Intro to CCR course](https://ublearns.buffalo.edu/d2l/le/discovery/view/course/285151) in UB Learns for users affiliated with the University at Buffalo.

+While the repository is updated regularly, there is always a chance information contained herein is inaccurate.
+Please report any issues by filing a [bug report](https://github.com/ubccr/ccr-examples/issues/new), or even better if you can correct the error, file a pull request with a fix!
+Although you will see some application specific Slurm scripts or container instructions, there is not an example for every piece of software installed on CCR's systems.
+Users are expected to modify existing examples for their specific application usage as appropriate.
+If you have questions or run into problems using these examples, please submit a ticket to CCR Help, rather than submit an issue in Github.

 ## Repository Contents

 - [slurm/](slurm/README.md) - Example Slurm batch jobs